 - Both fabric and regular scissors

 I use All Piano Scores – Chopin for the vast majority of my sheet music crafts.
 I love it and highly recommend it.
-However, there are tons of great free printable sheet music resources.
-If you’d like to use sacred sheet music for your Easter eggs, check out Hymnary.
+For Easter DIY projects, I also highly recommend my collection of free printable vintage hymns for Easter.

 I used approximately one piece of sheet music for every two DIY sheet music plastic Easter eggs.
 There are a number of factors that will affect the exact quantity you need, such as the size of your plastic Easter eggs, the music you choose, the size you cut your strips, etc.